-Table 1.
-Subsets of the Corel image collection we used in the experimentation with KNN-NBIC annotated regions, where a region is say to be correctly annotated if the label assigned to the region corresponds to its true label.
+In the first experiment we evaluated the performance of knn as an automatic image annotation method.
+We measured accuracy as the percentage of correctly annotated regions, where a region is say to be correctly annotated if the label assigned to the region corresponds to its true label.
 Results of this experiment for different values of k, in the three Corel subsets we considered, are shown in Table 2.
-As we may expect, accuracy of the KNN method increases as we consider more neighbors.
-Furthermore, KNN is not much sensible to the number of classes being considered; for subset C with 55 classes, accuracy was higher than that of subset B with 38 classes.
+As we may expect, accuracy of the knn method increases as we consider more neighbors.
+Furthermore, knn is not much sensible to the number of classes being considered; for subset C with 55 classes, accuracy was higher than that of subset B with 38 classes.